 First Parish in Cambridge, 1446 Massachusetts Avenue @ 7pm

-Award-winning author James Carroll discusses his new book, Christ Actually: The Son of God for The Secular Age.
+Award-winning author James Carroll discusses his new book, Christ Actually: The Son of God for The Secular Age with Harvey Cox of Harvard Divinity School.
 Carroll asks what can we believe about—and how can we believe in—Jesus in the post-20th century world of wars and Holocaust and the drift from religion that followed?
 Answering his own question, Carroll revisits Christ’s crucial identity as a Jew.
 What can the ordinary humanness of the Christ figure mean to the 21st century?
 How can Christ, who is no Christian himself, transcend Christianity to speak to people in today’s world?

 Television writer-producer Marc Fields and banjo virtuoso Tony Trischka explore America’s quintessential instrument, assisted by Darol Anger on fiddle.
 Based on Field’s PBS documentary Give Me the Banjo, “The Banjo Project” illustrates the banjo’s history and performance styles from African roots to contemporary jazz with a lively narrative and masterful performances. its history and performance styles from African roots to contemporary jazz with a lively narrative and masterful performances.